johnjung/design_after_the_end_of_the_world/README.md

 generate a static site from a Flask app.
 The static site is currently hosted on GitHub using [GitHub Pages](https://pages.github.com/).

-To hack on a local copy of the site, clone it from GitHub:
+To hack on a local copy of the site, clone it from GitHub and install dependencies using pip:

 ```console
 $ mkdir dateotw